oberth-effect/rackathon-radman/README.md

 # RadMan
 *A Deadline Driven Dev Production featuring: Tomáš Červeň, Bára Tížková, Štěpán Venclík, and Natália Verkinová*

+A PoC tool to find optimal patient schedule for PET/CT patients given radionuclides delivery times, various procedures, compounds and patients.

+Made for Rakathon 2025, Prague

 ## Demo
-A Demo version of this app is (as of 11:45 13.04.2025) running at: https://radman.venclik.eu/
+~~A Demo version of this app is (as of 11:45 13.04.2025) running at: https://radman.venclik.eu/~~

 ## Instalation and Deployment